-Report Highlights. iBuyer market statistics reflect a volatile moment in the industry; market share increased 233% in the first 6 months of 2021, but some companies may have overpurchased and overpaid.
+Highlights. iBuyer market statistics reflect a volatile moment in the industry; market share dropped from 1.7% to 1.3% from Q4 of 2021 to Q1 of 2022.
+That drop indicates that some companies may have over-purchased and overpaid.

-- iBuyers offered an average 104% of market value for homes in the first half of 2021.
+- iBuyers offered an average 86% of market value for homes in the first quarter of 2022.

 |Quarter||Rate of Home Purchase*||YoY Change|